fbq('init', '848915813076674', { em: 'email@email.com', // Values will be hashed automatically by the pixel using SHA-256 ph: '1234567890', ... });

 • eBook platforms like Apple Books and Google Play

-How Is This Different from the NYT List?
+How is This Different from the NYT List?

 Let’s compare:

 • The NYT Bestseller List considers where books are sold and filters out some online and bulk sales.
-A book might sell thousands of copies and still not make the list.

 What About Other Bestseller Lists?

-1. The Wall Street Journal Bestseller List
+1. The Wall Street Journal Bestseller List – Focuses on business, finance, and nonfiction.

 Why Do These Lists Matter?